dotnetcore/FlubuCore/README.md

 ## Getting Started
 Using FlubuCore is straightforward and very simple :-) It is also fully and throughly documented.

-The [Getting Started](https://flubucore.dotnetcore.xyz/getting-started/) chapter in [Documentation](https://flubucore.dotnetcore.xyz) will help you set up your first FlubuCore build in no time.
+The [Getting Started](https://flubucore.dotnetcore.xyz/getting-started/) chapter in [FlubuCore Documentation](https://flubucore.dotnetcore.xyz) will help you set up your first FlubuCore build in no time.

 A comprehensive list of features that FlubuCore has to offer with descriptions can be found in the [Build Script Fundamentals](https://flubucore.dotnetcore.xyz/buildscript-fundamentals) chapter.